Consider a world without vision (or sight). How would you feel? Fearful? Confused? Reticent? Confined?

 ARTICULATE YOUR VISION

-In the wake of this severe economic downturn, many of our client companies are struggling with “vision.”
-After struggling to meet short-term goals and adjusting to market changes and shareholder pressures, some have lost their focus.
-They have lost their vision.
+In the wake of a severe economic downturn some years ago, many of our client companies struggled with “vision.”
+After struggling to meet short-term goals and adjusting to market changes and shareholder pressures, some lost their focus.
+They lost their vision.

 Vision is fundamental to excellent leadership.
 Strong leaders can clearly articulate their vision for their team, for their company, and then, consistently repeat and clarify that vision until everyone “gets it.”
 The most successful leaders not only create a “shared vision,” but they also model how to use that “vision,” looking beyond what appear to be pressing problems, to keep their eyes – and the eyes of their team — on the prize.